soumojit622/TrackIQ/README.md

 ---

-## 🧠 What is TrackerIQ?
+## 🧠 What is TrackIQ?

-**TrackerIQ** is a modern, AI-powered full-stack web app that empowers users to monitor and optimize their personal finances.
-Built with the latest stack (Next.js 15, Prisma, Neon DB, Clerk, OpenRouter), TrackerIQ delivers an intelligent and elegant experience — backed by real-time AI insights.
+**TrackIQ** is a modern, AI-powered full-stack web app that empowers users to monitor and optimize their personal finances.
+Built with the latest stack (Next.js 15, Prisma, Neon DB, Clerk, OpenRouter), TrackIQ delivers an intelligent and elegant experience — backed by real-time AI insights.

 ---